 As I write this, I can't help thinking of a young man named Michael Ortiz from Fullerton CA who, at just 13 years old (at the time), achieved the rank of 'Musiah' by completing the whole course just 18 weeks of lessons with Musiah.

 Michael was the first person ever to achieve this rank and to learn the final piece known as 'The Lost Song'.
-Within the context of the Musiah story / game, the final performance challenge at the end of Level 13 requires students to play 'The Lost Song' before the mighty Atonal starfleet (the 'Atonals' are the bad guys), and the fate of the entire galaxy hangs on the success or failure of this performance challenge.
+Within the context of the Musiah story (an optional mode which can be turned off), the final performance challenge at the end of Level 13 requires students to play 'The Lost Song' before the mighty Atonal starfleet (the 'Atonals' are the bad guys), and the fate of the entire galaxy hangs on the success or failure of this performance challenge.

 As evidence of both Michael's ability and the effectiveness of Musiah's tuition, you might like to check out the above video of him playing 'The Rakes Of Mallow', a tricky piece which is Lesson 61 from the Musiah Online Piano Course.
 This piece requires great dexterity and accuracy, with lots of passing the thumb under the fingers, or passing fingers over the thumb, as the student plays rapid scale-like passages.
 Amazingly, Michael learned to play this piece at just 4.5 weeks, and no human teacher was involved.
 This is a remarkable result.